Nepal Public Policy Review

 For the policy on the conflict of interest and other policies: See Journal Policies.

-Two types of articles are accepted:
+Three types of articles are accepted:

 For more information: See Aims and Scope and Author Guidelines